catherineloesch/project4-react-frontend/README.md

 - I successfully implemented authentication with devise which I had not used before in a project.

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways

+- It is useful to think about how to implement authentication before generating a User model in the backend.
+- CSS variables are save a lot of time when programmming in vanilla CSS.
+-

 ## <a name="future-improvements"></a> 10.
 Future Improvements